wikiteams/emergent-task-allocation/README.md

 ### Mutation

 Agent's experience have a chance of mutating (e.g. due to their external proffesional training they had outside GitHub portal).
-Agent can decide to abondon a particular skill or can improve himself in it, thus the mutation works by: deleting a skill or adding more experience after a generation.
+Agent can decide to abandon a particular skill or can improve himself in it, thus the mutation works by: deleting a skill or adding more experience after a generation.

 ### Time units